terminological/rmaven/README.md

 ## Example

 When using `rmaven` the work-flow involved in using a Java library in R is to first fetch it from the Maven repositories.
-The second step is to add jars from the local `.m2` repository to the `rJava` class path, and third using `rJava`, create an R interface to the Java class you want to use (in this case the `StringUtils` class).
+The second step is to add jars from the local Maven repository to the `rJava` class path, and third using `rJava`, create an R interface to the Java class you want to use (in this case the `StringUtils` class).
 Finally you can call the static Java method, using `rJava`, in this case `StringUtils.rotate(String s, int distance)`.